Six of Swords

 The upright Six of Swords denotes a transition in your life.
 This transition will take you from one difficult emotional state or position to another that is better, but the transition itself may be difficult or painful.

-It will be painful because you will suffer loss at leaving something or someone behind (notice that boat on the card is nearly empty - you will take only yourself and the most valuable thing to you).
+It hurts because you suffer loss at leaving something or someone behind (notice the boat on the card is nearly empty: you take only yourself and your most valuable possessions).
 You will also potentially throw yourself into a less familiar environment for a while and need to overcome the inertia of your old life.
 The message of the card is ‘this is a transition you have to take to move forward in your life’.

 The message of the card is ‘this is a transition you have to take to move forward in your life’